cncf/techdocs/assessments/0004-tremor.md

     - The [scripts](https://github.com/tremor-rs/tremor-www-docs/tree/main/python_scripts) which generate certain pieces of documentation introduce fragility into the system: if the location of files, names of repos, etc. change then the documentation pipeline breaks.
 This also makes it hard for non-"technical" users to make changes to these pages, and to reorganize these pages if needed.
         - The automation benefits might be worth it however.
     - Your [release process](https://github.com/tremor-rs/tremor-www-docs/blob/main/RELEASE_PROCESS.md) is documented, which is great to see!
-    - Your site is only partially serachable, with sections not within /docs inaccessible by search.
+    - Your site is only partially searchable, with sections not within /docs inaccessible by search.

-**Content creation processes:** There are no content creation processes documented and no CONTRIBUTING.md file for the main docs repository.
+- **Content creation processes:** There are no content creation processes documented and no CONTRIBUTING.md file for the main docs repository.
 Some things to think about:
     - If I write documentation, who verifies that it's technically accurate?
     - If I'm not a native English speaker, who can I ask for help with grammar and language review?
     - If I'm a trained technical writer and want to rearrange, create new, or split existing topics, who do I tag in issues/on Slack for comment?